Hybrid acousto-optical swing-up state control in a quantum dot

-One should remember that the dressing and undressing procedure has to be adiabatic to fully invert the system occupation, thus the laser pulse cannot be too short.
-We keep the parameters the same as in the previous subsection.
+One should remember that the dressing and undressing procedure has to be adiabatic to fully invert the system occupation.
+Thus, the laser pulse cannot be too short.
+We maintain the parameters as in the previous subsection.
 This case has a far-reaching application potential, which may allow entangling QD states with an acoustic mode and further the transfer of a quantum state via an acoustic bus.

-The evolution in this scenario is more complex and some corrections to our analytical predictions from \eqnref{eq:omega-ac} and \eqnref{eq:acousticAmplitudeCondition} are needed.
+The evolution in this scenario is more complex, and some corrections to our analytical predictions from \eqnref{eq:omega-ac} and \eqnref{eq:acousticAmplitudeCondition} are needed.
 Thus, we resort to numerical simulations in which we vary $\omega_{\mathrm{ac}}$ and $A_{\mathrm{ac}}$.
-We again choose $\sigma_{\mathrm{L}} = 11.7$~ps, to obtain approximately the same time of the protocol duration.
-Fig.~\ref{fig:excitonMap} shows the map of the resultant $\ket{\mathrm{x}}$ state occupation.
-We achieve full $\pi$-rotation for $\hbar\omega_{\mathrm{ac}}\approx 2.272$~meV and $\hbar A_{\mathrm{ac}} \approx 0.311$~meV (black circle), which are relatively close in terms of the phonon energy and amplitude to those from \eqnref{eq:omega-ac} and \eqnref{eq:acousticAmplitudeCondition} for flat-top pulses (white circle), and allow reasonable estimation of the needed parameters in the experiment.
-The small differences are mainly due to the overlap of the acoustic field with the periods of dressing and the undressing of the states with the optical field when the Gaussian optical pulse does not produce well-defined energy splitting between dressed states.
-Plugging envelopes from \eqnref{eq:envelopes} to the condition in \eqnref{eq:omega-ac-general} gives
+We again choose $\sigma_{\mathrm{L}} = 11.7$~ps to obtain approximately the same protocol duration.
+Fig.~\ref{fig:excitonMap}(a) shows the map of the resultant occupation of the state $\ket{\mathrm{x}}$.
+We achieve a full $\pi$-rotation for $\hbar\omega_{\mathrm{ac}}\approx 2.272$~meV and $\hbar A_{\mathrm{ac}} \approx 0.311$~meV (black circle), which are relatively close in terms of the phonon energy and amplitude to those from \eqnref{eq:omega-ac} and \eqnref{eq:acousticAmplitudeCondition} for flat-top pulses (white circle), and allow reasonable estimation of the needed parameters in the experiment.
+The small differences are mainly due to the overlap of the acoustic field with the periods of dressing and undressing of the states with the optical field, since the Gaussian optical pulse does not produce a constant energy splitting between the dressed states.

-which still averages to $\Omega_{\mathrm{R}}(t)$ over the acoustic oscillation.
-However, the right-hand side also shows that the effect of acoustic modulation is weaker when $\Omega_{\mathrm{R}}(t)$ is higher [also visible in the driving term in \eqnref{eq:acousticHamiltonianTwoLevel}], which amplifies the contribution of optical pulse tails with lower $\Omega_{\mathrm{R}}(t)$ to the averaged effective $\omega_{\mathrm{ac}}$ needed.

-The other visible maxima in \figref{fig:excitonMap} correspond to $3\pi$, $5\pi$, etc. rotations.
+The other visible maxima in \figref{fig:excitonMap}(a) correspond to $3\pi$, $5\pi$, etc. rotations.
 The shift in the energy is once again caused by the impact of optical pulse tails overlapping with the acoustic field, which is more pronounced for stronger acoustic fields.

 In Fig.~\ref{fig:excitonMap}(b), we present the evolution of bare states occupation (solid lines) for the optimal $\omega_{\mathrm{ac}}$ and $A_{\mathrm{ac}}$ from Fig.~\ref{fig:excitonMap}(a), plotted together with the envelopes of the continuous-wave acoustic and Gaussian-pulsed optical fields (dashed lines).
 One may notice the typical swing-up behavior ending with full occupation inversion.

-\section{Three-level system and biexciton preparation}
+\subsection{Three-level system and biexciton preparation}